 Liang Seah Street – Hotpot Restaurants

-This quaint old Chinese road has so many great ‘hotpot’ restaurants.
-At a hotpot restaurant is, let us explain.
-Usually you pay a set price for a buffet which includes a range of fresh ingredients such as vegetables, meat, fish, seafood, eggs etc. (although some will charge per dish).
+Liang Seah Street is a quaint old Chinese road that has so many great ‘hotpot’ restaurants.
+At a hotpot restaurant, you usually pay a set price for a buffet which includes a range of fresh ingredients such as vegetables, meat, fish, seafood, eggs, etc. (although some will charge per dish).
 You’re then presented with a big bowl of boiling water to toss in your raw food to cook yourself.

-- Location: Liang Seah Street
+- Location: Liang Seah St, Singapore 189022, Singapore

 Man Fu Yuan

 Man Fu Yuan inside the Intercontinental Hotel is a long-running Cantonese restaurant, ranked amongst the best of its type in Singapore.
 After undergoing a refurbishment at the turn of 2011, the slightly dated interior received a new lease of life, whilst the restaurant still maintained its famously authentic Chinese flavours.